LordRobin1/Mensaar-Widget/README.md

-# mensa widget
+# mensaar widget
-kde mensa saarbrücken plasmoid
+kde mensaar plasmoid

 Allows you to be prepared for the horror that's awaiting you
 #